What personal information do we collect from the people that visit our blog, website or app?

 We may use the information that we collect from you to respond to your request for information, prepare an insurance quotation, or use certain other site features in the future such as a newsletter or marketing email.
 You may opt out at any time by sending us an email or calling one of our offices.

 How do we protect your information?

-- We do not ask for personal or private information such as date of birth or social security number.
+- We never ask for personal or private information like dates of birth or credit card numbers.

 Do we use 'cookies'?

 We do not include or offer third-party products or services on our website, however, we do include links to insurance carriers and other insurance-related sites that we believe will be useful to you.

 Google's advertising requirements can be summed up by Google's Advertising Principles.
 They are put in place to provide a positive experience for users. https://support.google.com/adwordspolicy/answer/1316548?hl=en

 We have not enabled Google AdSense on our site, but we may do so in the future.